Funerals in Unprecedented Times

 What can be done?

-- An online ceremony via Zoom (video conference facility) that you and others can watch, and take part in, live from the comfort of your own homes.
+- An online ceremony via Zoom (video conference facility) that you and others can watch, and take part in, live from the comfort of your own homes via computer, tablet or smartphone.
 This would be at a mutually agreed time.
 A recording to keep afterwards is an optional extra.
-Those without an internet connection may join by phone and listen to the audio.
-All participants may contribute to the ceremony as usual via directly reading a tribute, playing or singing music or sending me something to read on their behalf.
+Those without an internet connection may join by landline phone, listen to the audio and contribute verbally.
+All participants may contribute to the ceremony, as you would do in a face to face ceremony, for example by reading a tribute, playing or singing music or sending me something to read on their behalf.

 - A presentation copy of the ceremony script emailed to you for you to keep as a momento.